ToaToes/websitebuild/renefly.md

 5. result page not show correct language:

-6. param.get() only get the first element not whole array:
+6. getValue() only get the first element not whole array:
    ```
    // Prepare displayed data
    const selectionData = {